josdejong/svelte-jsoneditor/README.md

 npm run format          # Automatically fix linting issues

-npm run release-dry-run # To run the build and see the change list without actually publishing npm run release         # Publish to npm (requires login).
-This will test, check, lint, build,
+npm run release-dry-run # To run the build and see the change list without actually publishing npm run release         # Publish the npm packages `svelte-jsoneditor` and `vanilla-jsoneditor`.
-                        # increase the version number, update the changelog, and publish to npm.
+                        # This will test, check, lint, build, create a version tag and publish
-                        # Note that it will publish two npm packages: `svelte-jsoneditor`
+                        # to npm and GitHub releases.
+This script runs automatically via the GitHub
+                        # Actions workflow "Automated release" after a push to the `main` branch.
-                        # and `vanilla-jsoneditor`.
+                        # note that the script requires environment variables NPM_TOKEN and
+                        # GITHUB_TOKEN.
 ```

 ## License